actsl/kiss_sdl/README.md

 ===========

-KISS is an acronym and a software development approach that means "Keep it short and simple".
+KISS is an acronym and a software development approach that means "Keep it small and simple".
 Different from other widget toolkits where one is supposed to choose from the existing widgets the one that fits one the best, in this toolkit, when there is no widget that satisfies all your needs, modify an existing widget, or write your own.
 Most other